RichTeaMan/eatsy/readme.md

 http://<your_host>:8080/swagger-ui/index.html#/
 ```

-### Option 2) Deploying the spring boot service locally
+### Option 2) Build and deploying the spring boot service locally

 The below sections provide the necessary information to run the application locally.

 This Java project uses [The Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), and the
 server is run locally as a [Sprint Boot](https://spring.io/projects/spring-boot) application.

-Before running the service, you will need to have a postgres instance installed and configure the spring boot
+Before running the service, you will need to have a postgres instance installed and update the spring boot
 application.properties to ensure connectivity.
 For example:

 ```